imdhruv99/Journey-Into-K8s/README.md

     service/kubernetes   ClusterIP   10.100.0.1   <none>        443/TCP   18m
     ```

-- Now we need to create node group, for that we will use config file named as `eks-create-ng.yaml`.
+- Now we create another node group, for that we will use config file named as `eks-create-ng.yaml`.
 Execute below command in terminal.

     ```
     eksctl create nodegroup --config-file=eks-create-ng.yaml